Economy of Chuvashia: Labor market

 Due to its unusually high population density (the third highest of all oblasts or republics in Russia), Chuvashia possesses a large labor pool for a republic of its size.
-The people of the republic are also its greatest asset, as they are served by five higher educational institutions and 28 colleges and technical schools which are currently training approximately 45,000 students.
+The people of the republic are also its greatest asset, as they are served by five higher educational institutions and 28 colleges and technical schools, which are currently training approximately 45,000 students.

-Due to the high-density of engineering companies and research institutions, the technical education level of the workforce, especially in the area of electrical engineering, is quite high.
+Due to the high density of engineering companies and research institutions, the technical education level of the workforce, especially in the area of electrical engineering, is quite high.
 Additionally, average salaries in Chuvashia are quite low, with reported average incomes hovering around $50.
 Therefore, due to the high average education level and low costs, the Chuvash workforce has a significant competitive advantage over other areas of the world.

 Visit information

-The Chamber of Commerce and Industry of the Chuvash Republic [www.tppchr.ru] would be happy to assist foreign businesspeople with their travel arrangements.
-The director of the Chamber, Mr. Igor Kustarin, is extremely knowledgeable about Chuvashia and can arrange meetings with the right people.
+The Chamber of Commerce and Industry of the Chuvash Republic [www.tppchr.ru] assists foreign businesspeople with their travel arrangements.
+The director of the Chamber, Igor Kustarin, is knowledgeable about Chuvashia and can arrange meetings with the right people.
 The Chuvash Office of Foreign Affairs is also available to assist foreign businesspeople with their travel arrangements.
 Visa letters of invitation can be obtained with the assistance of the Chamber.